 Some doors may misalign and not shut back properly if they are not strong enough.
 In any case, it is a bit difficult to do some exercises like planks without your feet hitting the door.

 Generally, we think that the best use of TRX Suspension Trainer kits is from overhead or off a wall pivot, and not of a door because the door anchor somehow limits the range of motion of some exercises.

 The door anchor solution is ideal if you are traveling, but if you plan to use the TRX at home on a regular basis, consider the wall/ceiling mount instead.
 If you cannot be bothered, make sure your house doors or your hotel room door are strong enough to support your body weight!

 The Wall Or Ceiling Mounts

-The wall or ceiling mount also offers another advantage: range of motion.
-With the straps hanging from a wall or the ceiling you can get all the benefits from the straps.
+The wall or ceiling mount also offers another advantage: a range of motion.
+With the straps hanging from a wall or the ceiling, you can get all the benefits from the straps.

-Another thing that we noticed is the rubbery smell the hand grips leave on your hands, except for the TRX Pro kit that has antimicrobial handles to prevent bacteria formation and bad odors.
+Another thing that we noticed is the rubbery smell the handgrips leave on your hands, except for the TRX Pro kit that has antimicrobial handles to prevent bacteria formation and bad odors.
 It’s not a big deal, but it’s there.
-The Pro version handles also offers a significantly better grip and we thing they should be standard on all versions.
+The Pro version handles also offer a significantly better grip and we think they should be standard on all versions.

 TRX Suspension Trainer Workouts

-The workouts DVDs are adequate, depending on the kit version you can get HIIT with 30 seconds on/30 seconds off.
-This is an effective fat burning routine but you can get all the TRX workouts you want on YouTube anyway.
+The workout DVDs are adequate, depending on the kit version you can get HIIT with 30 seconds on/30 seconds off.
+This is an effective fat-burning routine but you can get all the TRX workouts you want on YouTube anyway.
 More elaborate workouts are included in the TRX Tactical Gym kit.

 - TRX Optimized Integrated Countdown Timers